October 25, 2018

 1. Preheat oven to 350° F and line a cupcake pan with liners.

-2. In a large bowl, whisk together the flour, baking powder, baking soda, salt, and spices and set aside.
+2. In a large bowl, whisk together the flour, baking powder, salt, and spices and set aside.

-3. In a stand mixer fitted with a paddle attachment, cream together the butter and sugar on medium speed for 2-3 minutes, scraping down the sides of the bowl as needed.
+4. In a stand mixer fitted with a paddle attachment, cream together the butter and both sugars on medium speed for 2-3 minutes, scraping down the sides of the bowl as needed.

-5. Add in the apple and mix on low just until combined.
+6. Add in the sour cream and apple and mix on low just until combined.

 Salted Caramel Drizzle

-1. Combine the sugar, salt, and water in a nonstick sauce pan and heat over medium high heat for about 6-8 minutes, swirling the pan occasionally, until it turns a light amber brown color.
+1. While the muffins bake, combine the sugar, salt, and water in a nonstick sauce pan and heat over medium high heat for about 6-8 minutes, swirling the pan occasionally, until it turns a light amber brown color.

 2. Turn the heat down to medium low and carefully pour the heavy cream into the mixture.
 Stir continuously for about 3 minutes or so until it has thickened slightly.